UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 UMass Stats and Trends

-- This year, the Minutemen have just two ATS wins in five games as an underdog of 3.5 points or more.
+- This year, the Minutemen have just two against the spread wins in five games as an underdog of 3.5 points or more.

 - UMass' games this season have gone over the total in three out of five opportunities (60%).

-- The Minutemen have turned the ball over 10 times this season, four more turnovers than the Huskies have forced (6).
+- The Minutemen have turned the ball over four more times (10 total) than the Huskies have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.